-Kent Roach, in his helpful typology of four models of police independence, contrasts the "democratic policing" and "governmental policing" models, which imply close government supervision with models of "police independence", which implies little or no government supervision.4 In this paper, I argue these do not have to be understood as opposing ends of a spectrum of government control.
+Kent Roach, in his helpful typology of four models of police independence, contrasts the "democratic policing" and "governmental policing" models, which imply close government supervision with models of "police independence", which implies little or no government supervision.
+In this paper, I argue these do not have to be understood as opposing ends of a spectrum of government control.
 Indeed, I would suggest they should not be.
-The fourth model of policing in which "the police are conceived by and large as civil servants subject to Ministerial control", implies a degree of control by the political executive.
+The police are part of the political order, not above it or beneath it.
+Democratic concerns both motivate and confine the legitimate bounds of police independence.
+The fourth model of policing, presented as the most extreme example of governmental policing, in which "the police are conceived by and large as civil servants subject to Ministerial control", implies a degree of direct control over the police by the political executive.
+There are good reasons to blanch at the suggestion that the police ought to be seen as civil servants.
 As Wes Pue has observed:

 The difference between "bureaucrats with guns" and law enforcement officers is simple: police are supposed to be prohibited equally from pursuit of their own desires and from acting on the whim of politicians.
 Unlike civil servants, they are not supposed to respond to "political masters".
 Their job, simply, is to enforce the law."
-5